-The required yard in an S-1 district shall be properly landscaped where said yard abuts any public street right-of-way, but shall not preclude the same required yard from being used for parking.
+The required yard in an S-1 district shall be properly landscaped where said yard abuts any public street right-ofway, but shall not preclude the same required yard from being used for parking.
 Natural landscaping may be counted towards this requirement.
-The Planning Commission shall review a detailed landscaping plan and make a recommendation to the Travelers Rest Zoning Administrator prior to a building permit being issued.
+The Planning Director shall review a detailed landscaping plan and approve prior to a building permit being issued.

-Section 5:8 I-1 Industrial District
+5:8 I-1 Industrial District.